UPDATED: Governor asks for halt on Afghan resettlements following refugee's arrest

 Ebelt emphasized federal agencies are responsible for the vetting process prior to parolees’ arrival.

-“Afghan parolees are expected to abide by the laws of the United States, both while in military installations and as resettled members of local communities,” a statement from the Department of Homeland Security to the Missoulian said.
-While refugees are at military bases, Afghan parolees are briefed on U.S. law and the conditions of their parole.
+“Afghan parolees are expected to abide by the laws of the United States, both while in military installations and as resettled members of local communities,” said a statement from the Department of Homeland Security.

+Afghan parolees are briefed on U.S. law and the conditions of their parole while they are refugees at military bases.

 Those who violate the law may be placed into removal proceedings, the statement said.